telosnetwork/rng-oracle-bridge/README.md

 On the same contract, or in a new one, implement a `receiveRandom(uint callId, uint[] numbers) external` callback function in order to receive the oracle's answer.

 You can refer to the [`RNGOracleConsumer`](https://github.com/telosnetwork/rng-oracle-bridge/blob/main/evm/contracts/RNGOracleConsumer.sol) EVM contract for an example.

-### What is callback gas ?
-How do I know what value to pass ?